Harpo3/archsimian/README.md

 1. Rate all tracks in MediaMonkey you want to include in this program.
 You should have 2,000 or more for it to work well.
 MediaMonkey should be "auto-organizing" your library and filenames should not have spaces in them.
 Your music library dir tree should look like ->  Drive:/artist/album/song in Windows.

 2. A one-star rating is special in Archsimian.
 Assign one-star in MediaMonkey for new tracks you have not yet rated.
 This tells ArchSimian to include them in the selection process.
+The fields for "Grouping" and "Custom2" are special.
+If you are currently using these fields, you may have to change them (if so, read details).

 3. Assign zero stars in MediaMonkey to exclude tracks from this program.